BobertForever/cs373-blog/_posts/2016-01-24-week-1-update.markdown

 ## What's in your way? ##

-Since we've only just started the course, there's not much in our way yet.
+Since we've only just started the course, there's not much in my way yet.
 I expect to spend some more time this week on the first project but don't forsee any complications as I work on it.